LassoSoft/LassoGuide/lasso_guide_source/operations/strings.rst

 .. member:: string->keys()

-   Returns a `generateSeries` from 1 to the length of the string, or an empty `generateSeries` if the string is empty.
+   Returns a :type:`generateSeries` from 1 to the number of characters in the string, or an empty :type:`generateSeries` if the string is empty.

 Split a String Into an Array